 Every few years a new company or individual pops up in the real estate market and thinks they are going to be the low-price leader and gobble up a big chunk of the market share.
 And oddly enough, they all seem to disappear after just a short while.
 Remember these brokerages… “I Pay 1” or “Assist-to-Sell” or “Help-U-Sell“?
 They came and went so fast you may not even remember them even though they blitzed the market with advertising and even named the Sports Arena after themselves (“The San Diego I Pay One Center”).
 These are just a few that popped up just in the last 10 years.
 Where’d they all go?
 Out of business because of an unsustainable business model – that’s where.

 Don’t fall for the stats.

-A common tactic to entice you to sign with a 1%er is to brag about their market stats.
-Well I think Mark Twain hit this one on the head when he said, “There’s lies, there’s damn lies, and then there’s statistics”.
+A common tactic to entice you to sign with a discount broker is to brag about their market stats.
+I think it was Mark Twain once said, “There’s lies, there’s damn lies, and then there’s statistics”.

 - “We’re the fastest growing real estate brokerage in the area…”.
 Well it’s easy to grow fast when you start from zero.
 From zero to one is 100% growth.
 Whoopie!

 - “We sell more homes than most…” Ok, but how many of your clients truly did save any money at all and are they happy at the end of the transaction?
 Show me your client satisfaction rate instead.

 The discount broker offer is not always what it really seems.
 You’re still going to be asked to offer a 2.5-3.0% commission to buyer’s agent.
 So if the discount broker says he’s willing to sell for a fee of 2%, the total commission you pay will still be about 4.5-5.0%.
 So the reality is that you’re potential savings is only about .5-1.0%.
 If your house is worth $750,000 for example, that represents a maximum “savings” of only $7,500.
 But will you really be “saving” anything?